Post cover

 3. Dynamic import of modules

-The default importing mechanism of ES modules always evaluates and imports the module specified in the import module from 'path' — no matter if you use the module or not.
+The default importing mechanism of ES modules always evaluates the imported module: no matter if you use the module or not.

-But sometimes you may want to import the modules dynamically, in which case you can invoke the asynchornous function import('./path-to-module'):
+If you want to import the modules dynamically, then invoke the asynchornous function import('./path-to-module'):

 async function loadModule() {